Drinking water — Schools on town supply

 For normal daily use you must be able to provide not less than 23 litres per person per day.

-If you use water containers to store water, follow good practice guidance on:
+If you use water containers to store water, follow good practice guidance on the Get Thru website.

 Some heavy metals get into water through metal pipes corroding.
 It builds up when water sits in the pipes overnight.